glorialulu/TSNet/docs/validation.rst

 During the development process, we have consistently compared TSNet results with Bentley Hammer [HAMMER]_ using different networks and many different transient events.
 In this section, we present the comparison between TSNet and Hammer results.
+The Hammer models used to generate the events is also included in the GitHub example directory (https://github.com/glorialulu/TSNet/tree/master/examples/networks) for the user's reference.

 Tnet 0